suncoast-devs/handbook/lessons/full-stack-build-an-app-setting-up-for-users/index.md

         // Add a method that can validate this user's password public bool IsValidPassword(string password)
         {
-            // Look to see if this password, and the user's hashed password can match var passwordVerification = new PasswordHasher<User>().VerifyHashedPassword(this, this.HashedPassword, password);
+            // Look to see if this password and the user's hashed password can match var passwordVerification = new PasswordHasher<User>().VerifyHashedPassword(this, this.HashedPassword, password);

             // Return True if the verification was a success